Aug 31st, 2008 @ 5:49 pm

 Hypermobility (Formerly EDS Type III)

 Joint hypermobility is the dominant clinical manifestation.
-Generalized joint hypermobility that affects large (elbows, knees)and small (fingers and toes) joints is evident in the Hypermobility Type.
+Generalized joint hypermobility that affects large (elbows, knees) and small (fingers, toes) joints is evident in the Hypermobility Type.
 Recurring joint subluxations and dislocations are common occurrences.
-Certain joints, such as the shoulder, patella, and temporomandibular joint dislocate frequently.
-The skin involvement (hyperextensibility and/or smooth velvety skin) as well as bruising tendencies in the Hypermobility Type are present but variable in severity.
+Certain joints, such as the shoulder, patella and temporomandibular joint dislocate frequently.
+The skin involvement (smooth velvety skin with or without hyperextensibility) as well as bruising tendencies in the Hypermobility Type are present but quite variable in severity.

-To date, no distinctive biochemical collagen finding has been identified by researchers.
+To date, there is no distinctive biochemical collagen finding identified for the majority of Hypermobility cases.
 The Hypermobility Type of EDS is inherited in an autosomal dominant manner.

 (source)